Schnark/lewis-carroll/README.md

 The code to generate the HTML files is mainly in `latex-to-html`, the diff file for manual fixes as well as the scripts to handle it are in `build-html`.

+The code for the search engine is in `search`.